 Personal Ethics – An Essential Ingredient of Leaders of Tomorrow

-The word ethics as called ethicus in Latin and ethikos in Greek, stems from the word ethos which means the science of morals.
+The word ethics is called ethicus in Latin and ethikos in Greek, stems from the word ethos which means the science of morals.
 A simple definition of ethics is: a set of principles of right conduct.
 Ethics serve as guidelines for analysing ‘what is good or bad’ in a specific scenario.
-They create a framework for determining right versus wrong, and represent the core value system for every day problem solving.
+They create a framework for determining right versus wrong and represent the core value system for every day problem solving.
 Ethics are the systematic, rational reflection upon a choice of behaviour and can be taught.

 Personal ethics are not a conventional set of laws that are passed on from generations by birth; they grow and are crafted over time.
 Personal ethics are the moral foundation based on values, on which individuals construct their lives.
 Contributing factors towards their development are family influence, religious beliefs, culture, personal experiences and internal reflection.

 - All businesses operate on the basis of core values – implicit or explicit

 - These include business values and ethical values